Last Updated on July 28, 2026 by Daniel Globe

 Zipper Size Guide

-- #5 suits medium-duty shelter panels and bags.
+- #5 suits medium-duty shelter panels, vestibules, and gear bags.

 - Molded teeth give you weather resistance and strength.